AndersDeath/diary2/000-current.md

 The day was nice.
 I spent the half of it in coding.
 This is amazing.
 I successfully set up graphql connection and this is really cool because I had struggels with upderstanding of this concept.
 After that I wrote another management post and I feel so good because of it.
 In general the day was nice.
 Ksushe is moving back to Saint-Petersburg and tomorrow's evening she is flying back to Germany.
 The day after tomorrow I will meet her finally.
 It's also soooooo, good.

-# 25 März - Sontag - Berlin - 552 Tag der Einwanderung - Cold Rainy
+# 25 März - Montag - Berlin - 552 Tag der Einwanderung - Cold Rainy

 Sp, the day was nice.
 XU manager finally announced that our theam will be cut in 2 times.
 It's sad but I am already ok.
 Also I was coding for a whole day.
 I need to meet Ksusha in airport tomorrow.
 I also did some cleainig and had a nice lessson with my German teacher.
 Everything is very important.
 I am really happy that Ksusha will come back to me.
 It's not a coming back home bacause I still don't feel in Berlin cozy and like I am home.
 Really it's hard.
 If I would immigrate alot I could not handle this.
 Immigration is really hard things.

-# 26 März - Sontag - Berlin - 552 Tag der Einwanderung - Cold Sunny
+# 26 März - Dienstag - Berlin - 553 Tag der Einwanderung - Cold Sunny